gabi512512/GuessTheNumber/README.md

 **Guess button**: press it after you type a number in the text field

-**Change boundaries button**: If you want a easier difficulty or harder you can change the boundaries in which the random number will be generated
+**Change boundaries button**: If you want an easier or harder difficulty you can change the boundaries in which the random number will be generated

 **Save button**: You can save the game statistics, you enter your name in the pop-up dialog (default folder for the saves will be your Documents folder, you can also change it as you like it)